Identifying And Overcoming What Holds You Back In Life

 Get Rid Of What Holds You Back

 The work you’re going to have to do is identify these limiting beliefs and negative thoughts that are bad for you.
-These are keeping you from experiencing success and living up to your potential.
+These are keeping you from experiencing success and living up to your real potential.

 These core limiting beliefs and negative thoughts that support them have been playing on a loop in your mind.
 These are keeping you from moving forward towards your goals.